stanislawbartkowski/javahotel/README.md

 # hosts
-Simple tool to run commands accross Linux cluster.
-Tool does not require any dependencies.
+Simple tool to run commands across Linux cluster.
+The tool does not require any dependencies.

-## File description
+## Files description
 * run.sh Main file
 * hostsproc.rc Utility procs
 * nodes.txt List of all slave nodes